DomoApps/documentation-generator-action/samples/output/ai.md

 **Prompt Templates**

-A prompt template is a string that contains placeholders for parameters that will be replaced with parameter values before the prompt is submitted to the model.A default prompt template is set for each model configured for the Text-to-Beast-Mode AI Service.
+A prompt template is a string that contains placeholders for parameters that will be replaced with parameter values before the prompt is submitted to the model.
+A default prompt template is set for each model configured for the Text-to-Beast-Mode AI Service.
 Individual requests can override the default template by including the `promptTemplate` parameter.

 **Prompt Template Parameters**